-Figure 4: Unemployment rates (%) in the Nipissing District by period of immigration, 2016
+Figure 4: Unemployment rates (%) in the Thunder Bay District by period of immigration, 2016

 Source: Author's calculations; Community Data Program (CDP); Selected Language, Labour Force, Education, Income and Mobility Status Characteristics; Table EO2767-TBL7R.
 Participation rate measures the total labour force, comprised of those who are employed and those unemployed, relative to the size of the working-age population.
 It is the share of the working-age population that is working or looking for work.

-Measuring participation rate between immigrant cohorts includes the number of immigrants in each cohort actively participating in the labour force, as employed, or searching for employment.
+Measuring participation rate between immigrant cohorts quantifies the number of immigrants in each cohort actively participating in the labour force as employed or searching for employment.

-With regions in Northern Ontario facing an aging population, low birth rates, youth out-migration, and demographic shifts, immigrant participation in the labour force is a way to maintain the current standard of living.
+Regions in Northern Ontario are facing an aging population, low birth rates, youth out-migration, and demographic shifts.
+Immigrant participation in the labour force is a way to maintain the current standard of living.

-When discussing employment and unemployment, 'time since landing' is a large determinant of immigrants' labour market outcomes.
+When discussing employment and unemployment, 'time since landing' is a large determinant in the measure of immigrants' labour market outcomes.
 For example, recent immigrants (defined above) face labour market hurdles that affect their integration into the labour market, such as lack of language proficiency, lack of recognition of foreign credentials, and inadequate familiarity with the Canadian labour market (Statistics Canada, 2003, 10).
 A high participation rate of immigrants in the workforce combined with a low unemployment rate, indicates there are robust opportunities in the labour market.

-Recent immigrants in the Nipissing District had a lower participation rate than the three more established immigrant cohorts that landed between 1991 and 2010.
-In fact, the immigrant participation rate was equal to the participation rate for non-immigrants.
-Even among non-permanent residents (temporary residents such as work or study permit holders), the labour market participation rates were comparable to the non-immigrant population.
-That said, non-permanent residents had a lower participation rate than the other immigrant cohorts, except for those that landed in 1990 or earlier.
+Recent immigrants in Thunder Bay had comparable participation rates to the two more established immigrant cohorts that landed between 2001 and 2010.
+In fact, the recent immigrant participation rate was higher than the participation rate for non-immigrants.
+Even among non-permanent residents (temporary residents such as work or study permit holders), the labour market participation rate was approximately 10 per cent lower than for the non-immigrant population.
+Non-permanent residents also had a lower participation rate than the other immigrant cohorts, except for those that landed in 1990 or earlier.

-Figure 5: Participation rate (%) in the Nipissing District by period of immigration, 2016
+Figure 5: Participation rate (%) in Thunder Bay by period of immigration, 2016